research-software-ecosystem/RSEc-Atlas/README.md

    ```

 #### 5. Clone the RSE Content Repository:
-We have to clone the RSE Content Repository to the directory `StudyProject/MergeDataFiles`, which will be later used by the python script to fetch and combine the metadata file:
+We have to clone the RSE Content Repository to the directory `StudyProject/MergeDataFiles`, which will be later used by the python script to fetch and combine the metadata:
 ```bash
 cd StudyProject/MergeDataFiles
 git clone https://github.com/hash-bash/StudyProject.git
 ```
-This will create a folder called as `content` in the directory.
+This will generate a folder called as `content` in the directory.

 #### 6. Run the Python Script
 The Python script `merge_data_files.py` in `StudyProject/MergeDataFiles` processes and merges the metadata into `combined_metadata.json`.
 This file is later used by the Nuxt.js frontend.
 ```bash
 python merge_data_files.py
 ```
-This will generate the `combined_metadata.json` file in the `StudyProject/MergeDataFiles` folder.
+This will generate the `combined_metadata.json` file in the directory.

 #### 7. Copy the Generated JSON to the Static Site Folder
 After running the Python script, copy the `combined_metadata.json` file from the `StudyProject/MergeDataFiles` folder to the `StudyProject/StaticSiteGeneration/public` folder: